Xarray’s Data structures#

 and has a size of53

-an unordered list of attributes, or metadata
+Attributes: an unordered list of metadata (for example, a paragraph describing the dataset)

 Compare that with the string representation, which is very similar except the dimensions are given a *